tchibatron/dbeaver/SQL-Editor.md

 * Click **Recent SQL Editor** on the context menu for this connection or on the main menu (**SQL Editor -> Recent SQL Editor**).
 This opens the latest used SQL editor.
 You can also open the most recent SQL editor using <kbd>Ctrl+Enter</kbd> shortcut in the Database Navigator view.
 * If you need to create a new SQL script, on the main menu, click **SQL Editor -> New SQL Editor** or press <kbd>F3</kbd> and then click **New Script** in the Choose SQL Script window.

-The SQL editor includes the script pane at the top and result pane at the bottom:
+The SQL editor includes the script pane at the top and results pane at the bottom:

 <img src="https://www.dropbox.com/s/3ayxw9jpyr0cmqk/SQL%20Editor.png?raw=1"/>